crazycooky77/lego_collection/README.md

 7. After making changes in GitHub, you will need to ```git pull``` in the Droplet console and ```systemctl restart gunicorn.service```

 ## Credits
 The base template was cloned from the [Code Institute GitHub repository](https://github.com/Code-Institute-Org/ci-full-template).
 Various other resources were used for different features.
 They are all listed below, categorised accordingly.

 Special thanks to [my husband](https://twitter.com/fbuechsel) who helped with troubleshooting and figuring out the Droplet setup, and [my mentor](https://github.com/CluelessBiker) for her various resources and constant reminders to document **everything**.
+Also thank you to Tutor Support for helping with my complicated questions, even if the topic was out-of-scope.

 #### CustomUser Documentation
 - [Django authentication](https://docs.djangoproject.com/en/5.0/topics/auth/default/)